Juice (Oran "Juice" Jones album)

 Juice is the debut studio album by American singer Oran "Juice" Jones.
 It was released in 1986 through Def Jam Recordings, marking the first R&B album the label ever released.
-Recording sessions took place at Chung King House Of Metal, Shakedown Sound Studios, Unique Recording, New Fresh, and Rawlston Recording Studio in Brooklyn.
-Production was handled by Vincent Bell, Russell Simmons and Kurtis Blow.
-In the United States, the album peaked at number 44 on the Billboard 200 and number 3 on the Top R&B/Hip-Hop Albums charts.
-Its lead single "The Rain" reached number 9 on the Billboard Hot 100 and received gold certification by the Recording Industry Association of America on October 7, 1991.
+The recording sessions took place at Chung King House of Metal, Shakedown Sound Studios, Unique Recording, New Fresh, and Rawlston Recording Studio, in Brooklyn.
+The album was produced by Vincent Bell, Russell Simmons, and Kurtis Blow.
+It peaked at number 44 on the Billboard 200 and number 3 on the Top R&B/Hip-Hop Albums charts.
+"The Rain" reached number 9 on the Billboard Hot 100 and received gold certification by the Recording Industry Association of America on October 7, 1991.